-Another useful tool in the armoury of the consultant is an assessment of so-called 'Learning Styles'.
-The learning styles terms still widely recognisable today - Activist, Reflector, Theorist and Pragmatist - were identified and coined by Honey and Mumford.
+Another useful tool for the consultant is an assessment of so-called Learning Styles.
+The learning styles terms still widely recognisable today, Activist, Reflector, Theorist and Pragmatist, were identified and coined by Honey and Mumford.
 The tool, used for middle and senior managers in an organisation, assumes that these styles are acquired preferences that are adaptable either at will or through changed circumstances rather than being fixed personality characteristics.
 The Honey and Mumford Learning Styles Questionnaire is a self-development tool and differs from the original Kolb's Learning Style on which it is based in that it invites managers to complete a checklist of work-related behaviours without directly asking managers how they learn.
 Having completed the self-assessment, managers are encouraged to focus on strengthening under-utilised styles in order to become better equipped to learn from a wide range of everyday experiences.
 This questionnaire has been widely used for assessing preferred learning styles in the local government sector in the UK.

-7.6 Leading a team
+7.5 Leading a team

 Consultants may well be called upon to lead a team.
-This can be daunting at first but research clearly demonstrates that a consultant can lead a team in a way that creates a positive so-called 'climate'.
-Furthermore, a positive climate is not just desirable; it has a direct link with better performance.
+This can be daunting at first but research clearly demonstrates that a consultant can lead a team in a way that creates a positive so-called climate.
+A positive climate is not just desirable, it also has a direct link with better performance.

-Climate: the 'weather' in an organisation
+Climate: the weather in an organisation

-People in organisations frequently describe what might be called a 'weather system' that directly affects how they behave.
+People in organisations frequently describe what might be called a weather system that directly affects how they behave.
 Real, physical climate may be changeable or steady, stormy or sunny, hot or cold.
 This affects physical comfort and may also affect feelings of well-being.
 The metaphorical climate of the work unit may be almost as tangible, with the same powerful impact on day-to-day behaviour.